Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Setting and notation

 Sensitivity analysis is commonly used to account for unobserved confounding in observational data.
 In particular, this approach estimates an interval for the treatment effect that depends on an assumed \emph{confounding strength} $\confvalue$ of $\pcnfos$.
 Throughout the paper, we define the confounding strength using the widely accepted marginal sensitivity model~\citep{tan2006distributional}.

 More formally, we assume that $\pcnfos$ belongs to the set $\msm(\confvalue)$ of distributions that have bounded odds ratio,

-Under this notion of confounding strength, we can define a set of full distributions $\pfulltilde$ that are compatible with the marginal distribution of the observational study $\pobs$. \begin{definition}[Marginal sensitivity set] Given a distribution $\pobs$ over $(X,Y,T)$ and a confounding strength $\confvalue \geq 1$, we define the set $\msm(\pobs, \confvalue)$ of distributions $\pfulltilde$, as
+Under this notion of confounding strength, we can define a set of full distributions $\pfulltilde$ that are compatible with the marginal distribution of the observational study $\pobs$ and have a bounded odds ratio. \begin{definition}[Marginal sensitivity set] Given a distribution $\pobs$ over $(X,Y,T)$ and a confounding strength $\confvalue \geq 1$, we define the set $\msm(\pobs, \confvalue)$ of distributions $\pfulltilde$, as

 \end{definition} In other words, this set contains all the full distributions that could have induced the marginal distribution of the observational study $\pobs$.
-Further, since the marginal sensitivity set contains $\pfullobs$ if $\confvalue$ is well-specified, we can partially identify the (conditional) treatment effect as follows. \begin{definition}[Sensitivity bounds] We define the conditional average treatment effect as
+Further, since the marginal sensitivity set contains $\pfullobs$ if $\confvalue$ is well-specified, we can partially identify the (conditional) treatment effect as follows. \begin{definition}[Sensitivity bounds] We define the conditional average treatment effect~(CATE) as

 and the upper and lower bounds on CATE within the marginal sensitivity set as

 Further, we define the average treatment effect (ATE) over a marginal distribution $\p_X$ that can differ from the marginal in $\pfull$ as